The Golden Years: Understanding Today’s Retirement Living

 Senior Living Today: More than Activities

-Many retirement living communities today place their emphasis on creating mentally and physically active living rather than simply ways to pass the time.
+Many retirement living communities today, such as assisted living – River Point of Kerrville, place their emphasis on creating mentally and physically active living rather than simply ways to pass the time.
 “The whole educational enrichment side of retirement living has ramped up considerably in the last five years,” says Laura Hunt, marketing director at Westminster Canterbury retirement community of Lynchburg.
 “In our community, we are looking to provide cultural enrichment, spiritual enrichment—anything that we can think of that is interesting and current, and we bring it right here on campus.“ Westminster Canterbury is a not-for-profit continuing care retirement community (CCRC) comprised of independent living, assisted living, and long-term nursing and memory care.

 Life-long learning is one of the focuses of Westminster Canterbury, and in addition to a 2,000 volume library, computer lab, business office, and lecture and performance hall on campus, it takes residents weekly to Senior Symposium at Lynchburg College, where residents, together with Lynchburg College senior students, participate in lectures and small group discussions on a variety of contemporary issues.
 “We have a lot of bright minds in this community, so we go to them and they come to us,” says Hunt.
 “There’s something very nice about being able to go to a college with friends and be dropped right at the door with no intimidation.
 These are things that we’re very committed to.”